TeamDat/abacus/README.md

 ### Download Instructions (To be completed in order):
  * Git clone this repository to get our latest code
  * Download Node.js from this website for your specific computer: https://nodejs.org/en/download/
- * Install Firebase using npm install firebase (version 4.6.2 is the lastest) in command window
+ * Install Firebase using `npm install` Firebase (version 4.6.2 is the latest) in command window
  * Add Abacus project to Firebase
-   * Import google project (abacus-teamdat) via web console
+   * Create a project via web console in [Google Firebase](https://firebase.google.com/)
+   * Install Firebase command line tools
    * Run command `firebase init` in command window
+        * Default options are applicable except for the public build folder which compiles to `build`, not the default `public`
-   * Follow directions on command prompt to connect your gmail account and project to the firebase CLI
+   * Follow directions on command prompt to connect your Gmail account and project to the Firebase CLI
  * Install packages using npm install (insert packages listed above)
    * Run command `npm update` in command window
  * Build Instructions (Using command window):
-   * npm install
+   * `npm install`
-   * npm run build
+   * `npm run build`
-   * firebase serve
+   * `firebase serve`
  * Install instructions:
    * By running npm install before you build, the installation procedure for the website is complete.
  * Run instructions (Using command window):
-   * firebase deploy
+   * `firebase deploy`
  * Troubleshooting errors:
    * Must install node.js before installing any of the packages.
-   * Run npm update to reflect the updated package changes.
+   * Run `npm update` to reflect the updated package changes.
    * For any other issues, create an issue on this git repository.

 ### Backend Setup